- The field in Canadian football is 110 yards long and 65 yards wide, not the 100 yards by 53⅓ yards used in American football.

 There are other differences too, but these are some of the most obvious to American football fans.
 As a casual observer (I grew up watching American football but have only watched maybe half a dozen Canadian football games in my entire life) my take is that the Canadian football game is faster paced and higher scoring and there is more passing of the ball and less running.
 Compared to the NFL, CFL football players are smaller and faster.
 I don’t care much for gridiron football, but if I had to choose between NFL and CFL I’d go Canadian every time.

 Where to watch in Portland

-Again this year the Canada America Society of Oregon has organized a viewing at 3:30pm, Sunday November 28th at Macadam’s Bar & Grill (5833 SW Macadam Ave).
+Again this year the Canada America Society of Oregon has organized a viewing of the game at Macadam’s Bar & Grill (5833 SW Macadam Ave).
 Meet at 3pm, kickoff is at 3:30pm.
 Poutine may make a special appearance on the menu!